Abortion in Finland: History

 Abortions are provided free of charge in public hospitals.
 It is illegal to perform abortions in private clinics, though doctors are empowered to provide abortions outside of hospitals in emergency circumstances.
 Illegal abortions remain very rare because, due to the generality of the conditions specified in the law, in practice, a woman can get an abortion under almost any circumstance.

 Political controversy since the 1970 law has been mild.
 Members of parliament from rightist parties, notably the Finns Party, periodically make statements decrying abortion as "immoral".
 Still, there has been no focused political campaign to significantly restrict abortion since legalization.

-In 2020 a citizens' initiative led by the Feminist Association with the aim of updating the law and allowing abortion on demand in the first 12 weeks of pregnancy has gathered over 50,000 signatures, the necessary threshold to compel the Parliament to consider the proposal.
+In 2020, a citizens' initiative led by the Feminist Association, with the aim of updating the law and allowing elective abortion in the first 12 weeks of pregnancy, gathered over 50,000 signatures, the necessary threshold to compel the Parliament to consider the proposal.
+Parliament approved the proposal in 2022.